Basmati: Related varieties from around the world

 In Indonesia, the variant of basmati called baroma (basmati aromatik; aromatic basmati) was launched in February 2019.
 This variant could be grown in low-altitude terrain and managed to attract interest among potential middle-to-upper class consumers.

 In the United States, a variety of rice based on basmati called Texmati is grown in Texas.
-The rice is produced by RiceSelect, previously owned by RiceTec (mentioned below).
+The rice is produced by Rice Select, previously owned by RiceTec (mentioned below).

 In Kenya, a rice variety called Pishori or Pisori is grown in the Mwea region.
 The word Pishori is an alteration of the word Peshawari from where the basmati variety used to be exported to the countries of East Africa in the past.

 Basmati certification

 The Basmati Mark is a DNA-fingerprinting-based certification done by the laboratory of Basmati Export Development Foundation (BEDF).

-On 15 February 2016, the Agricultural & Processed Food Products Export Development Authority (APEDA), an autonomous organisation under the Department of Commerce in India, registered Basmati Rice as a product with Geographical Indication (GI).
+On 15 February 2016, the Agricultural & Processed Food Products Export Development Authority (APEDA), an autonomous organisation under the Department of Commerce in India, registered basmati rice as a product with Geographical Indication (GI).

 Adulteration

 Difficulty in differentiating genuine basmati from other types of rice and the significant price difference between them has led fraudulent traders to adulterate basmati rice with crossbred basmati varieties and long-grain non-basmati varieties.
 In Britain, the Food Standards Agency found in 2005 that about half of all basmati rice sold was adulterated with other strains of long-grain rice, prompting rice importers to agree to a code of practice.
 A 2010 UK test on rice supplied by wholesalers found 4 out of 15 samples had cheaper rice mixed with basmati, and one had no basmati at all.

 A PCR-based assay similar to DNA fingerprinting in humans allows adulterated and non-basmati strains to be detected, with a detection limit from 1% adulteration upwards with an error rate of ±1.5%.
 Exporters of basmati rice use purity certificates based on DNA tests for their basmati rice consignments.
-Based on this protocol, which was developed at the Centre for DNA Fingerprinting and Diagnostics, the Indian company Labindia has released kits to detect basmati adulteration.
+Based on this protocol, which was developed at the Centre for DNA Fingerprinting and Diagnostics, the Indian company Lab India has released kits to detect basmati adulteration.